mateo16/website/src/pages/blog/implementing-distributed-transactionality/index.md

 ---
 title: One simple trick to implement distributed transactionality
-description: Learn how to flawlessly allocate distributed resources with this simple little trick.
+description: Learn how to flawlessly allocate distributed resources with this simple trick.
 author: Martin
 date: 2022-05-02
 banner: ants.jpg